Ben Mitchell

 Public Law and Human Rights

-Recent cases include:
+Recent and current cases include:

-• R (ZK) v Norfolk County Council [2021] EWHC 1249 (Admin): acting for the Defendant in a claim about after-care services under the Mental Health Act 1983, led by Clive Sheldon KC.
+- R(ZK) v Norfolk County Council [2021] EWHC 1249 (Admin): acting for the Defendant in a claim about after-care services under the Mental Health Act 1983, led by Clive Sheldon KC.

-• R (C) v Secretary of State for Work and Pensions [2020] EWHC 2817 (Admin): acting for the Defendant in a discrimination challenge relating the rates at which Carer’s Allowance and Universal Credit were paid during the Covid-19 pandemic, led by Julian Milford KC and Heather Emmerson.
+- R(C) v Secretary of State for Work and Pensions [2020] EWHC 2817 (Admin): acting for the Defendant in a discrimination challenge relating the rates at which Carer’s Allowance and Universal Credit were paid during the Covid-19 pandemic, led by Julian Milford KC and Heather Emmerson.

-• R (Adiatu) v HM Treasury [2020] EWHC 1554 (Admin), [2020] IRLR 658: acting for the Defendant in a challenge to the furlough scheme (Coronavirus Job Retention Scheme) and statutory sick pay on the grounds of discrimination under EU law and the ECHR and compliance with the public sector equality duty, led by Julian Milford KC and Rupert Paines.
+- R(Adiatu) v HM Treasury [2020] EWHC 1554 (Admin), [2020] IRLR 658: acting for the Defendant in a challenge to the furlough scheme (Coronavirus Job Retention Scheme) and statutory sick pay on the grounds of discrimination under EU law and the ECHR and compliance with the public sector equality duty, led by Julian Milford KC and Rupert Paines.

-• R (Jackson) v Secretary of State for Work and Pensions [2020] 1 W.L.R.
+- R(Jackson) v Secretary of State for Work and Pensions [2020] 1 W.L.R.
 1441, [2020] EWHC 183 (Admin): acting for the Defendant in a claim of discrimination contrary to Art.14 of the ECHR on the ground of marital/civil partnership status in relation to social welfare entitlements, led by Julian Milford.

 Education Law

 Ben has a wide education law practice and regularly accepts instructions from universities, schools, parents, students and local authorities.
+He is ranked as a leading junior in education law in Chambers & Partners and Legal500.

-Ben also has a strong advisory practice, having advised a number of universities, school, local authorities and individuals on education law issues, including:
+Ben has a strong advisory practice, having advised a number of universities, school, local authorities and individuals on education law issues, including:

-• Policies and procedures on permanent exclusion from school and on the legality of “managed moves”
+- Policies and procedures on permanent exclusion from school and on the legality of “managed moves”

-• The legality of school closures
+- The legality of school closures

-• Complaints to the Office of the Independent Adjudicator for Higher Education (OIA)
+- Complaints to the Office of the Independent Adjudicator for Higher Education (OIA)

-• SEN and decisions by local authorities to amend or cease to maintain Education, Health and Care Plans (EHCP)
+- SEN and decisions by local authorities to amend or cease to maintain Education, Health and Care Plans (EHCP)

 Employment Law

-• Holiday pay and annual leave
+- Holiday pay and annual leave

-• The Employment Tribunal’s territorial jurisdiction
+- The Employment Tribunal’s territorial jurisdiction

-• Transfer of undertakings (TUPE)
+- Transfer of undertakings (TUPE)

-• Constructive, unfair, wrongful and discriminatory dismissal
+- Constructive, unfair, wrongful and discriminatory dismissal

-• Breach of contract, including the term of mutual trust and confidence
+- Breach of contract, including the term of mutual trust and confidence

 Data Protection, Information and Media Law

-Recent cases of note include:
+Recent and current cases include:

 Public Procurement and State Aid